ocaml/ocaml.org/data/planet/kcsrk/pearls-of-algebraic-effects-and-handlers.md

 <h2>Direct-style asynchronous IO</h2>

 <p>Since the effect handler has access to the continuation, we can implement
-minimal <a href="https://github.com/kayceesrk/ocaml-eff-example/blob/master/aio.ml">asynchronous IO in direct-style</a>
+minimal <a href="https://github.com/kayceesrk/ocaml-eff-example/blob/master/aio.ml - [404 Not Found]">asynchronous IO in
+direct-style</a>
 as opposed to the monadic style of asynchronous IO libraries such as Lwt and Async.
 Our asynchronous IO library has the following interface:</p>